wiklundm/arcticsleddogclub/README.md

 **Issue**
 From the beginning, I put the img url and src in the css file for the hero image.
 The validator did not accept this.
 When I changed the code to index.html instead, unfortunately, the covertext was not responsive anymore.

 Solution: The heroimage was set to position: relative with a width and height of 100% and the covertext to position absolute and fixed width and adjusted by padding.

 **Issue**
 When moving the hero image from css to index.html i got a new white line under the image.
 No matter what I tried I could not fix the problem.
 When I had a meeting with my mentor, I asked for help and after a lot of testing we still could not make it disappear.

-The solution was setting the margin to -10%.
+Solution: setting the margin to -10%.

 **Issue**
 Css warning: Important statement - do not load in parallel @import google fonts.

 Solution: after reading all I could find on stack and talking to my mentor, we decided to ignore the issue since it did not make any real problem.

 **Issue**
 The snowflake image caused troubles with transparency and grey squares appeared.

 Solution: the image was originally a png converted to jpg.
-It had a grey background underneath.
+It had a grey background underneath the image.
 When the opacity changed, the grey squares appeared and it was hard to change.
 This also gave me fewer points in lighthouse.
 I decided to change the image to the snowflake image without the grey background underneath.

 **Issue**
 On smaller screens on the courses page on the deployed site I had a white line on the right and left side.

 Solution: I changed the margin-left and margin-right on the youtube video.

 # Deployment